Penquis

 What We Do

-We offer free weekly Youth Activity Groups for young people from 10-18 to give them the opportunity to interact with others with a similar experience.
-These groups are facilitated and supervised by a supportive adult and revolve around an activity chosen by the youth who attend.
+We offer free Youth Activity Groups and individualized and group mentoring services for young people 10-18 years of age to give them the opportunity to interact with others who have shared experiences.
+These groups are facilitated and supervised by a supportive adult in participating schools and revolve around an activity chosen by the youth who attend.
+We also offer community resource navigation to help youth and their families who have been hurt by the opioid crisis connect with the services they need.

 Who is Eligible?